-For many Indo-Caribbean people, there exists a dream to visit India.
-But for a lot of them, a trip to India is often out of reach.
-Whether it’s too expensive or too far, for most Indo-Caribbeans, the dream stays just that – a dream.
+For many Caribbean people of Indian descent, there is a dream of visiting India.
+But for a lot of them, that trip is usually out of reach.
+Whether it’s too expensive or too far, for most Indo-Caribbeans, the dream often stays just that – a dream.

 For most of her life, my mother was one of these people.
-Her dream of traveling to India began as a young girl, listening to stories of her grandfather, who she called Pa.
+Her dream of traveling to India began as a young girl, listening to stories of her grandfather.
+She called him Pa.

-Pa was a former indentured laborer who had traveled to Guyana from India as a young child in search of work.
+Pa was a former indentured laborer who had traveled to Guyana, from India, as a child in search of work.

-After the abolition of slavery by the British Empire in 1834, an estimated 2 million Indians were transported to colonies like Guyana, Trinidad and Tobago, and Jamaica as a substitute for slave labor on sugar plantations.
-With this system of bonded labor, many Indians consented to a contract written in a language they did not understand with the hope that they would return to India after their contracted work was complete.
-However, many never went back, it was a tough journey to India from the British Caribbean colonies, and after years of hard labor, many had nothing to return to.
+After the abolition of slavery by the British Empire in 1834, an estimated 2 million Indians were transported by boat to colonies like Guyana, Trinidad and Tobago, and Jamaica as a substitute for slave labor on sugar plantations.
+With this system of bonded labor, many Indians consented to a contract written in a language they did not understand with the hope that they would return home after their contracted work was complete.
+However, most never did return.
+As they had learned years earlier, it would have been a tough journey back to India from the British Caribbean colonies.
+And after years of hard labor away from home, they had nothing to return to in India.

 Aware of this history, my mother always dreamed of visiting the land of her forefathers, but the timing never seemed right.
-In 1988, after marrying my father, she immigrated to Toronto, then put herself through school, began a career, and also began raising a family.
+In 1988, after marrying my father, she immigrated to Toronto, then put herself through school, began a career, and raised a family.
 Yet, after years of hard work to establish a comfortable life in Canada, the dream of traveling to India never left her.

-After years of longing, everything finally seemed to line up, and a couple of months later, her vaccinations complete, and an Indian Visa in hand, she was off to fulfill her lifelong dream.
+After years of longing, everything finally seemed to line up.
+A couple of months later, with vaccinations completed and an Indian Visa in hand, my Mom was off to fulfill her lifelong dream.

 Throughout the two-week trip, the group traveled through some of the country’s major cities and several provinces.
-From the bustling capital of Delhi to Agra, the home of the Taj Mahal, to the green tropics of Kerala, and even the home of Bollywood, Mumbai.
+They toured the bustling capital of Delhi; visited Agra, famous as the home of the Taj Mahal; they boarded an overnight boat cruise travelling through the green tropics of Kerala; and even made a stop in Mumbai, the home of Bollywood.

-As a deeply religious person, the highlights of her trip were visits to places that held Hindu significance.
-One of her favorite moments was visiting the Krishna Janam Bhumi, a group of temples built around the location believed to be the birthplace of the Hindu deity Lord Krishna.
-My mother grew up being taught that her grandfather was of the Ahir tribe, a caste of cow herders and cattle breeders believed to be descendants of Lord Krishna himself.
+As a deeply religious person, the highlights of my mother’s trip were visits to places that held Hindu significance.
+One of her favorite moments was visiting the Krishna Janam Bhumi, a group of temples built around the location believed to be the birthplace of deity Lord Krishna.
+My mother grew up taught that her grandfather was of the Ahir tribe, a caste of cow herders and cattle breeders believed to be descendants of Lord Krishna himself.

 For most visitors to India, visiting the Ganges is high on their to-do lists.
-The Ganges’ holy water holds immense spiritual significance and is believed to embody the Hindu goddess Ganga.
-It is also believed to cleanse and purify one from sins.
+The Ganges’ holy water holds immense spiritual significance and believed to embody the Hindu goddess Ganga.
+Worshippers also believe in the water’s ability to cleanse and purify one from sins.

-My mother had always wanted to touch the Ganges and her opportunity came while in Haridwar.
-The group witnessed the famous sunset Aarti ceremony.
-She lit a diya and let it float down the river while saying prayers to Ganga.
+My mother had always wanted to touch the Ganges, and her opportunity came while in Haridwar when the group witnessed the famous sunset Aarti ceremony.
+She lit a Diya and let it float down the river while quietly saying prayers to Mother Ganga.

-For many Indo-Caribbean people who dream of visiting India, reconnecting to their roots, and possibly even seeking out those long lost relatives, she had this to say:
+For the many Indo-Caribbean people who dream of visiting India, reconnecting to their roots, and possibly even seeking out those lost relatives, she had this to say: